 In particular, countries like Poland, the Czech Republic, Estonia, and Lithuania are renowned for their robust tech capabilities, attracting buyers seeking top-notch technologies.
 Furthermore, several industries in this region are fragmented, offering strategic buyers a vast pool of potential targets.

 Throughout most of the analyzed period, the percentage of financial acquisitions hovered in the 20% range for the region.
 Among financial investors, private equity firms are the most active.
 The market hype in late 2020 and 2021 catalyzed a surge in private equity and venture capital firms’ activities, attracting unprecedented inflows and resulting in a spike in financial acquisitions.
-Although 2022 witnessed a slight setback, overall activity remains slightly above pre-pandemic levels.
+In 2022, the percentage of financial acquirers fell to 22% of deal volumes, driven by higher uncertainty and rising interest rates, which dampened private equity activity.
+In 2023, the percentage of financial buyers increased to 27%, likely due to a stabilizing environment and improved visibility into future interest rates

 A wide range of sectors seeing strong M&A interest